-Property Maintenance Declaration - An agreement that is signed by both the LPA and a participant who also owns the eligible property receiving Access to Home Program funds, and all owners of such property, that is subsequently filed with the county clerk's office.
+Property Maintenance Declaration - An agreement signed by both the LPA and the homeowner or property owner that is subsequently filed with the county clerk's office.
 The Property Maintenance Declaration is a lien on the subject property and ensures that the LPA will be notified regarding the sale or transfer of title on the subject property.

 Recapture - HTFC may recapture funds from the LPA if funds are not spent within the approved Program Agreement period, if the funds are not spent in accordance with program rules, or for other reasons.
-Further, the LPA, for a variety of reasons, may be required to have the participant or owner return Access to Home Program funds to HTFC.
+Further, the LPA, for a variety of reasons, may be required to have the homeowner return Access to Home Program funds to HTFC.
 The LPA is responsible for the recapture and returning the funds to HTFC.